Biological neuron model: Relation between artificial and biological neuron models

 When an input is switched on at a time t and kept constant thereafter, biological neurons emit a spike train.
-Importantly this spike train is not regular but exhibits a temporal structure characterized by adaptation, bursting, or initial bursting followed by regular spiking.
-Generalized integrate-and-fire model such as the Adaptive Exponential Integrate-and-Fire model, the spike response model, or the (linear) adaptive integrate-and-fire model are able to capture these neuronal firing patterns.
+Importantly, this spike train is not regular but exhibits a temporal structure characterized by adaptation, bursting, or initial bursting followed by regular spiking.
+Generalized integrate-and-fire models such as the Adaptive Exponential Integrate-and-Fire model, the spike response model, or the (linear) adaptive integrate-and-fire model can capture these neuronal firing patterns.

 Moreover, neuronal input in the brain is time-dependent.
 Time-dependent input is transformed by complex linear and nonlinear filters into a spike train in the output.
-Again, the spike response model or the adaptive integrate-and-fire model enable to predict the spike train in the output for arbitrary time-dependent input, whereas an artificial neuron or a simple leaky integrate-and-fire does not.
+Again, the spike response model or the adaptive integrate-and-fire model enables to prediction of the spike train in the output for arbitrary time-dependent input, whereas an artificial neuron or a simple leaky integrate-and-fire does not.

 If we take the Hodkgin-Huxley model as a starting point, generalized integrate-and-fire models can be derived systematically in a step-by-step simplification procedure.
 This has been shown explicitly for the exponential integrate-and-fire model and the spike response model.

-In the case of modelling a biological neuron, physical analogues are used in place of abstractions such as "weight" and "transfer function".
-A neuron is filled and surrounded with water containing ions, which carry electric charge.
+In the case of modeling a biological neuron, physical analogs are used in place of abstractions such as "weight" and "transfer function".
+A neuron is filled and surrounded with water-containing ions, which carry electric charge.
 The neuron is bound by an insulating cell membrane and can maintain a concentration of charged ions on either side that determines a capacitance C_{m}.
-The firing of a neuron involves the movement of ions into the cell that occurs when neurotransmitters cause ion channels on the cell membrane to open.
+The firing of a neuron involves the movement of ions into the cell, that occurs when neurotransmitters cause ion channels on the cell membrane to open.
 We describe this by a physical time-dependent current I(t).
 With this comes a change in voltage, or the electrical potential energy difference between the cell and its surroundings, which is observed to sometimes result in a voltage spike called an action potential which travels the length of the cell and triggers the release of further neurotransmitters.
 The voltage, then, is the quantity of interest and is given by V_{m}(t).